incodehq/incode-platform/README.md

         }
     }

 The example above exposes the `customer` property.
-This can then be used in the template:
+This can then be used in the template, eg:

     @Test
     public void simple() throws Exception {